Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 ✓ Smart UAE Buy Strategy

-- Verify your exact battery spec (48V and Ah) on the invoice.
+- Verify your exact battery spec (48V/15Ah) on the invoice

-- Check weight tolerance and your own weight + backpack reality.
+- Check weight tolerance and your own weight + backpack reality

-- Do a bolt check after week 1, then monthly.
+- Do a bolt check after week 1, then monthly

 ✗ How People Turn It Into a Headache

-- Buying the cheapest listing with unclear specs
+- Buying the cheapest Instagram/WhatsApp listing

 - Ignoring brake rub until range collapses